Founders: Reno Van Boven

 Except that you are not able to make $247 commission from the Yoonla system (yet).
 I guess it’s going to be in the Phase 2 or 3.

-If my prediction is right, Yoonla is going to release a series of “advance” training on Traffic Generation, and it will charge you a few hundreds for the course(s).
+If my prediction is right (and I am right in 2019), Yoonla is going to release a series of “advance” training on Traffic Generation, and it will charge you a few hundreds for the course(s).
 And, if you wish to earn commission from promoting the course, then, you have to purchase it up front.
-This is just a prediction though.
+This is just a prediction though (now a reality).
 Let the time tell what Yoonla is all about.

 If you happen to know the next phases of Yoonla has been released, please let me know by leaving a comment below.